 What is Mac error code 41?

-Although macOS is quite reliable, it would still run into some troubles from time to time, like Mac error code 41, or error -8058 Mac.
+Although macOS is quite reliable, it would still run into some troubles from time to time, like Mac error code 41, error 8076, or error -8058 Mac.
 Error code 41 is one of the Mac error codes that users frequently encountered.
 It usually pops up when you try to copy files or folders on your Mac due to some wrong permission settings, or file corruption issues.
 So, it is also named Mac error code 41 copying files issue.

 When it occurs, users have to face some difficulties while accessing their files stored on either Mac internal disks, or external hard drives.
 Besides, it is also reported by some users that this error may slow the system's processing speed, and even make the OS terminate abruptly.

 Know what is Mac error code 41 now?
 Share this content with more people!

 How to fix Mac error code 41?